rangamani54/slack-mcp-client/README.md

 - **Formatting**: See the [Slack Formatting Guide](docs/format.md) for message formatting capabilities
 - **RAG SQLite**: See the [RAG SQLite Implementation](docs/rag-sqlite.md) for native Go implementation with modern upload UX
 - **Development**: Check the [Implementation Notes](docs/implementation.md) for technical details
-- **Testing**: Use the [Testing Guide](docs/test.md) for testing procedures and debugging
 - **Monitoring**: See the metrics configuration section above for Prometheus integration

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## CI/CD and Releases

-This project uses GitHub Actions for continuous integration and GoReleaser for automated releases.

-### Continuous Integration Checks

-Our CI pipeline performs the following checks on all PRs and commits to the main branch:

-#### Code Quality
-- **Linting**: Using golangci-lint to check for common code issues and style violations
-- **Go Module Verification**: Ensuring go.mod and go.sum are properly maintained
-- **Formatting**: Verifying code is properly formatted with gofmt

-#### Security
-- **Vulnerability Scanning**: Using govulncheck to check for known vulnerabilities in dependencies
-- **Dependency Scanning**: Using Trivy to scan for vulnerabilities in dependencies
-- **SBOM Generation**: Creating a Software Bill of Materials for dependency tracking

-#### Testing
-- **Unit Tests**: Running tests with race detection and code coverage reporting
-- **Build Verification**: Ensuring the codebase builds successfully

-### Release Process

-When changes are merged to the main branch:
-1. CI checks are run to validate code quality and security
-2. If successful, a new release is automatically created with:
-   - Semantic versioning based on commit messages
-   - Binary builds for multiple platforms
-   - Docker image publishing to GitHub Container Registry
-   - Helm chart publishing to GitHub Container Registry